-- All students who arrive at school after the school day begins must report to the appropriate school office to complete the check-in process before reporting to any classes. - Late arrivals to school will be unexcused unless the student and/or parent/guardian present a doctor's excuse or other documentation consistent with that required for excused status under the Attendance Policy.
-Each unexcused check-in will be treated as a "tardy to school" under the Tardy Policy. - 3.
-The Attendance Policy shall be applied to determine whether absences from individual classes are excused or unexcused.-and whether the student is eligible to make up work (Thus, any absence from class beyond the fifth (5th) in a semester will require a doctor's excuse or parent conference with the principal for consideration of excused status and eligibility to make up work.) - 4.
+- 1. All students who arrive at school after the school day begins must report to the appropriate school office to complete the check-in process before reporting to any classes. - 2.
+Late arrivals to school will be unexcused unless the student and/or parent/guardian present a doctor's excuse or other documentation consistent with that required for excused status under the Attendance.
+Each unexcused check-in will be treated as a "tardy to school" under the Tardy Procedure. - 3.
+The Attendance Procedure shall be applied to determine whether absences from individual classes are excused or unexcused and whether the student is eligible to make up work (Thus, any absence from class beyond the fifth (5th) in a semester will require a doctor's excuse or parent conference with the principal for consideration of excused status and eligibility to make up work.) - 4.
 When arriving at school during an on-going class period, tardy students in grades 7-12 will be allowed to enter class for the first three (3) occurrences after being checked in through the school office.
 On the fourth and each subsequent tardy thereafter, students in grades 7-12 (or in lower grades if classes are not self-contained and ISD is available) will be required to report to In-School Detention (ISD) until time for the next class to begin.
-The ISD supervisor may determine an appropriate work assignment for the period.
+The ISD supervisor may determine an appropriate work assignment for the period. - 5.
+The Board of Education strongly encourages parents and students to schedule routine appointments and examinations for after-school hours or times when school is not in session. - 6.
+Failure to follow required check-in procedures when arriving late to school may result in a violation under the Code of Student Conduct.